 Frequently asked questions

-I'm not sure my team have any artistic ability - will they still be able to do these workshops?
+I'm not sure my friends or work colleagues have any artistic ability - will they still be able to do these workshops?

-What should teams wear when they do a workshop?
+What should groups wear when they do a workshop?

-All our activities are designed to be simple and not too messy but we advise covering work surfaces with newspaper and wearing clothes that teams don't mind getting dirty or stained just in case!
+All our activities are designed to be simple and not too messy but we advise covering work surfaces with newspaper and wearing clothes that groups don't mind getting a little dirty just in case!

 Why are some of your activities more expensive than similar activities I have seen elsewhere?

 It is true that there are other providers out there who are offering creative workshops but the difference is that we only work with talented, cutting edge, creative professionals who are experts at what they do - but this can come at a price!
-During the pandemic, we also have to purchase and send out materials to individual homes but we try and do this in the most cost effective way we can.
+We also have to purchase and send out materials to individual homes (for our online workshops) but we try and do this in the most cost effective way we can.

-What if the artist we book for our team event gets ill or can't make our workshop?
+What if the artist we book gets ill or can't make our workshop?

 We very much hope that won't happen but in the event that it does, we can either cancel the event, re-arrange it for another date or see if one of our other artists can take the workshop.